SparrOSDeveloperTeam/COS/README.md

 ## System Requirements

-Memory: 2GB (2048MB) or higher is recommended.
+* Memory: 2GB (2048MB) or higher is recommended.
 Lowest is 1GB.
-USB Keyboard (PS/2 Keyboard works also)
+* USB Keyboard (PS/2 Keyboard works also)
-USB Human Interface Device: Mouse (PS/2 works also) Monitor (Virtual monitors will work but certain features will not work) nVidia Graphics card (Any after 2013) other graphics cards work also 10.8GB HDD Storage.
+* USB Human Interface Device: Mouse (PS/2 works also)
+* Monitor (Virtual monitors will work but certain features will not work)
+* nVidia Graphics card (Any after 2013) other graphics cards work also
+* 10.8GB HDD Storage.
+* AMD64 Processor or x64 Processor (Not Itanium-64)

 ## Get the ISO Image